-27. The dramatic increase in rates over the past three years has had a particularly serious impact on small firms.
+- 8. The dramatic increase in rates over the past three years has had a particularly serious impact on small firms.
 In some cases it has been the final straw which has broken them, particularly small shopkeepers.
-Where business and living accommodation are combined in many cases this 'mixed hereditament' loses out on domestic rate relief.
+Where business and living accommodation are combined in many cases this 'mixed hereditement' loses out on domestic rate relief. - 9.
+We shall allow residential parts of a mixed usage to have domestic rate relief.
+We shall also give small firms the right to pay rates by instalments.